HermanMartinus/justsketchme-frontend/_drafts/thor.high.heels..md

 Personally speaking, the first time I booted up a cracked disc copy of Tomb Raider (piracy was cool in the early 00’s okay) was as close to an encounter with God as I have yet to come.
 Facts?

-But if you’ve ever felt the need revisit the titles of your youth and reacquaint yourselves with games that inform your tastes today, you might be met with a little issue.
+But if you’ve ever felt the need to revisit the titles of your youth and reacquaint yourselves with games that inform your tastes today, you might be met with a little issue.

 We are now in the 8th/ 9th console generation, meaning we’ve seen a slew of consoles, games and experiments both failed and successful cross our paths and meet our wallets.

-Somehow, as with more overtly sinister industries like fast fashion and crude oil, our beloved (?) video game industry has followed suit with the age old adage that permeates so much of what is wrong with Earth circa 2021.
+Somehow, as with more overtly sinister industries like fast fashion and crude oil, our beloved (?), video game industry has followed suit with the age-old adage that permeates so much of what is wrong with Earth circa 2021.
 The adage being out with the old and in with the new.

 And while many developers and publishers take their consumer into account by releasing remakes and remasters of their games for newer consoles, others simply issue shovelware that is barely playable and for the most part, and most heinously, they simply let their libraries rot away and fade into obscurity.